rodrigoschott/RimworldWaterPhysics/RimworldWaterSpringMod/README.md

 	1) Expand into empty cells if volume >= 2 (create new FlowingWater).
 	2) Otherwise transfer to the lowest-volume neighbor meeting the min-diff rule.
 - Anti-backflow (optional): after an outbound transfer, immediate backflow to the sender requires an extra difference for a short cooldown.

+### Evaporation (roof-aware)
+- Scheduling: each water tile has its own timer and checks every N ticks (default 300) with a randomized phase; no global scans.
+- Conditions: only tiles that are stable can evaporate; volume must be ≤ threshold (default 1).
+- Roof rules: if "Only unroofed" is ON (default), roofed tiles never evaporate; if OFF, roofed tiles use a separate chance.
+- Chances: unroofed chance (default 10%), roofed chance (default 10%) when allowed.
+- Effects: successful evaporation reduces volume by 1 and reactivates the tile if it remains; when volume reaches 0, the original terrain is unconditionally restored and the water thing is destroyed (no reactivation).

 ### Stability and performance
 - Stability: a tile is marked stable only after `stabilityCounter >= stabilityCap` with repeated no-change attempts.